jpalaoro197/motocross-supercross-fantasy-companion/README.md

 * 11:30am - 12:15pm found out how to get the fully build api from xhr request from live scoring on american motoctoss's website with url = http://americanmotocrosslive.com/xml/mx/RaceResults.json in postman!!
 * 12:15pm - 1:15pm working on reverse engineering xhr url with postman.

+#### saterday 9/24

+* 5:30pm - 6:30pm working more on reverse engineering api to a react app.